Chicago III: Recording and production

 The album was produced by James William Guercio, who was Chicago's producer for its first eleven albums.
 This album was mixed and released in both stereo and quadraphonic.
 In 2002, Chicago III was remastered and reissued on one CD by Rhino Records.

 Artwork and packaging

 The album cover design is titled "Tattered Flag" on the band's website.
 Included with the album was a poster of the band dressed in the uniforms of America's wars, standing in front of a field of crosses, representing those who had died in the still ongoing Vietnam War.
 It also gave the number of casualties from each war up until the time of the album's release.

+Critical reception

+Billboard wrote that Chicago showed "once again quality exceeds quantity" with their third release, highlighting "Free", "Loneliness is Just a Word", and "What Else Can I Say" as the songs with the most commercial vocals.
+Cashbox believed that sides one and four of the album were "rather tedious in their pretentiousness", with the other two sides demonstrating an "excellent Chicago in a transitional stage, which points to an explosive fourth album."
+Record World called Chicago III "another one of their impressive two-record sets".
+Don Lass of the Asbury Park Press believed that the instrumental passages were better than the lyrics, concluding that it went in "so many directions", resulting in an album that was "excellent only about half of the time".